eierflattern/Elysium-Stealer/README.md

 </div>

 - Is it free?<br />
-Yes, the program is 100% free and open source.
+Yes, the program is 100% free.

 - Antivirus reports program as malicious!<br />
 Program contains the stub file which is necessary to make stealer work, it's all open source so if you are extremly scared check it by yourself.